 Welcome to our new home

-From January 2023, all of our students will be based in a new campus building within the innovative and award-winning Chiswick Park in west London.
+All of our undergraduate and postgraduate students are now based in a new campus building within the innovative and award-winning Chiswick Park in west London.

 Everything about this state of the art campus building in a beautiful parkland location has been designed with students in mind.
 It is set in a vibrant community offering a gym, cafes, bars and restaurants, with easy access to everything the world’s number one student city can offer – learning and employment opportunities, shops, museums, attractions and sporting and cultural events.

 Please note our new address is: Richmond American University London, Building 12, Chiswick Park, 566 Chiswick High Road, London, W4 5AN.